-The lowest-ranked state in gross gambling revenue (GGR) is Poland.
-As of 2018, it had a GGR of $1.81b.
+Worst players The lowest-ranked state in gross gambling revenue (GGR) is Poland; it had a GGR of $1.81b in 2018.
 Australia, having one of the largest populations, bears the highest gambling losses per capita.
-Malta, a small island in the Mediterranean with a small population, is home to some of the biggest online gambling sites and their affiliates.
-It also bears one of the largest per-capita losses in gambling globally.
+Malta, a compact island in the Mediterranean with a small population, experiences one of the largest losses per head in gambling globally.
+At the same time it is home to the world renowned gambling regulatory body, as well as for some outstanding online casino sites and their affiliates.

-As of 2021, China generated $46.01 billion in gambling proceeds, recorded as the highest revenue by the country.
+Best gamblers In 2021 China generated $46.01 billion in gambling proceeds – the highest recorded revenue by the country in this field.
 The USA and Japan followed with $40.54bn and $22.09bn, respectively.
-Amongst the European states, Italy had the highest gross revenue in gambling, totaling €18.1 billion.
-Germany and France also boasted a GGR of €14.3bn and €12.2bn, respectively.
+Italy had the highest gross revenue in gambling among the European states, totaling €18.1 billion in 2019.
+Germany and France also boasted GGRs of €14.3bn and €12.2bn, respectively.

 ✨ Most Popular Casino Games

-Gambling is a fast-growing sector, projected to top $133.9bn by 2028 and to exhibit a growth rate of 8.5% during 2023-2028.
-Increased interest from middle-aged users and new technology developments ensure it remains part of the global economy for a longer period.
-Statistics show that live or land based casinos in Canada are gradually being overtaken by online and phone/tablet gambling.
-Virtual sites have made it easier for gamblers to access online casinos for a chance to win money and other prizes.
+Gambling is a fast-growing sector, projected to top $112.09bn by 2025 and to exhibit a growth rate up to $53.75bn by 2025.
+Increased interest from middle-aged users and new technology developments ensure it remains part of the global economy for a long period.

 1️⃣ Which country has the highest gambling population?

 Australia beats the record for the highest number of gamblers.
 About 39% (6.8 million) of the total population in Australia gambles.
-The United Kingdom and Singapore also boast a high population rate of gamblers, with 46% and 52% of the national population, respectively.
+The United Kingdom and Singapore also boast a high rate of gamblers, with 44% of the national populations.

 2️⃣ How many people gamble globally?

-According to the current data, about 26% of the world’s population are active users of gambling sites.
+According to the current data, about 26% of the world’s population take part in gambling activities.
 About 4.2 million of the total population are shown to be gambling at least once every year.
 This number is expected to rise significantly in 2023.